arachnetech/homebridge-mqttthing/README.md

 + Added resetStateAfterms option for contact sensor, leak sensor and smoke sensor

 Version 1.0.31
-+ Added Eve history support for outlet power consumption (thanks, tokebas)
++ Added Eve history support for outlet power consumption (thanks, tobekas)
 + Wrap exception handling around 'apply' functions (used for encoding/decoding MQTT messages), so that errors don't crash Homebridge and messages that can't be decoded are skipped

 Version 1.0.30
 + Added Elgato history support for AirQuality (thanks, sieren)
-+ Extended Eve history support (thanks, tokebas)
++ Extended Eve history support (thanks, tobekas)

 Version 1.0.29
 + Added history support for Eve App (only) using fakegato-history.
 (Thanks, tobekas!)